 Winter gets a bad reputation for doing damage to your joints.
 Slick surfaces, sub-zero temperatures and snowy days can mean achy joints and a greater risk for injury.
-But—as it turns out—warmer weather isn’t always kind to joints, either.
+But warmer weather isn’t always kind to joints, either.

-“Most of these factors aren’t unique to any particular season, but we do tend to see more of them during summer and winter—times when the weather is extreme and people are traveling or maybe doing something different than their normal routine,” says Joseph Vernace, MD, orthopaedic surgeon at Bryn Mawr Hospital, part of Main Line Health.
+“Most of these factors aren’t unique to any particular season, but we do tend to see more of them during summer and winter.
+These are seasons when the weather is extreme and people are traveling or maybe doing something different than their normal routine,” says Joseph Vernace, MD, orthopaedic surgeon at Bryn Mawr Hospital, part of Main Line Health.

 Since summer isn’t meant to be enjoyed from the sidelines, Dr. Vernace offers some advice for protecting your joints and preventing pain from interfering with your plans.